Queen to appoint new prime minister at Balmoral Castle in break with royal tradition

 How does the Queen normally appoint a new prime minister?

-Either Mr Truss or Mr Sunak will travel with Mr Johnson to Balmoral, with the result of the Tory leadership ballot announced on 5 September.
+Mr Truss will follow Mr Johnson to Balmoral, with the result of the Tory leadership ballot announced on 5 September.

-The following day, the official handover s expected to take place, with Boris Johnson preparing his formal resignation.

-In line with tradition, the outgoing prime minister would normally make a final speech outside Number 10 Downing Street.
+In line with tradition, the outgoing prime minister made a final speech outside Number 10 Downing Street.

-Shortly after, they would travel to Buckingham Palace to take part in their final audience with the Queen.
+Shortly after, they travelled to Buckingham Palace to take part in their final audience with the Queen.

-It is during this session that they are formally dismissed by the monarch.
+It is during this session that Mr Johnson was formally dismissed by the monarch.

-The incoming prime minister is then summonded to meet the Queen at Buckingham Palace.
+The incoming prime minister, Ms Truss, is then summonded to meet the Queen at Buckingham Palace.

 She would then ask the new leader to form a new government.